katastic/dlawn/notes/ideas.md

 dlawn
 ================================================================================================

-do benchmarks on objects with and without static pools
+ + do benchmarks on objects with and without static pools

- - track how many allocations per second
+ + track how many allocations per second

  - graph does NOT work with integers!
+Needs improved.

 memory pools speed comparison:
 	http://wyw.dcweb.cn/static_mem_pool.htm